dawnscribbler/dawnscribbler.github.io/stations.md

 ---
 layout: page
-title: A short Way of the Cross used by the Franciscan Fathers on their missions
+title: A short Way of the Cross +*
 permalink: /stations/
 ---

+## OPENING PRAYER ##

+God our Father, in obedience to You, Your only Son accepted death on the cross for the salvation of mankind.
+We acknowledge the mystery of the cross on earth.
+May we receive the gift of redemption in heaven.
+We ask this through Christ our Lord.
+Amen.

+<br> <br>

 ## FIRST STATION ##